Tikebit/nodejs-sdk-api/README.md

 [Tikebit™](https://www.tikebit.com) is a easy and fast way to get cryptocurrencies with cash in thousand of retail stores around the world.
 Without banks, credit cards, in seconds.
 Easy, fast, secure, private.

+You can check [Tikebit™ API Docs](http://api-docs.tikebit.com) for more information.

 ## Install

 ```sh